• Skip to secondary menu

 Don’t burn them… if I can make these, you can too!

-Once cool place some jam into your thumb print.
+Once cool place some jam into your thumbprint.
 We love homemade jam/jelly with these cookies!

 thumb print cookies

-I can assume that these would be great topped with a couple chocolate chips while the cookies were still a bit warm.
+I can assume that these would be great topped with a couple of chocolate chips while the cookies were still a bit warm.
 Or maybe some Nutella instead of jam, homemade jelly is amazing… or maybe you’re more like me and want them plain.

 Mom's Thumb Print Cookies